 How Much Exercise Do I Plan for?

 Use the Activity Planner to document your ideas.
-Remember to update your plan as you progress.
+Remember to update your plan whenever you work out.

-Make It a Plan That Works for You
+Make It an Exercise Journal That Works for You

 When you are deciding on your activity plans, you’ll want to:

 - Make your plan realistic based on your current activity levels and the amount of time you can dedicate to exercise each week.

 - Make your plan specific.
 Include all of the details of who, what, where, when, and how you’ll be active each week.

 - Make physical activity a priority.
 Put it on your “to do” list every day.

 - Make being active easy and fun.
 Do things you enjoy but pick up the pace a bit.

 - Make it social.
 Ask a friend or family member to be your “exercise buddy.”